GiggInnovations/gigg-knowledge-base/gpt_site_competition_setup.md

 ---

 # How admins create a Social Site Competition
 All steps are almost exactly the same as in a Site competition.
 There is one just addidtional tab, the **Social** tab, which allows the admin to connect an Instagram, X, or Circle account.

-It is basically a combination of a site competition and a post competition
+## What is a Social Site Competition
+A social site competition is a combination of a site competition and a post competition.
+Entries can be submitted either by filling out an entry form on the Gigg competition website, as with a site competiion.
+Or by tagging the account connected in the **Social** tab of the competition in their social media post.
+These entries then go through the same voting/selection process as entries from a site competition.

 ## Social Tab